AnyLog-co/performance-testing/README.md

 ## Deploying Nodes
-The following requires 6 machines either physical or virtual, that can communicate with one another.
+The following requires 6 machines, either physical or virtual, that can communicate with one another.
 The original performance testing was done in comperecent of 1, 2 and 4 operator nodes, each associated to a different cluster; as shown in the diagram below.